-Standard Standard Description 1.3C.12prof.Cr1 a.
-Compose and improvise ideas for melodies, rhythmic passages, and arrangements for specific purposes that reflect characteristic(s) of music from a variety of historical periods or cultures studied in rehearsal.
+Standard Standard Description 1.3C.12adv.Cr1 a.
+Compose and improvise musical ideas for a variety of purposes and contexts.

 Anchor Standard 2: Organizing and developing ideas.

 Enduring Understanding: Musicians' creative choices are influenced by their expertise, context, and expressive intent.